 This not-so-positive prediction will focus on Southeast Asian geopolitics as it relates to climate change between the years 2040 and 2050.
 As you read on, you’ll see a Southeast Asia that’s bombarded with food shortages, violent tropical cyclones, and a rise in authoritarian regimes across the region.
 Meanwhile, you’ll also see Japan and South Korea (who we’re adding here for reasons explained later) reaping unique benefits from climate change, as long as they wisely manage their competing relationships with China and North Korea.

 But before we begin, let’s be clear on a few things.
 This snapshot—this geopolitical future of Southeast Asia—wasn’t pulled out of thin air.
-Everything you’re about to read is based on the work of publicly available government forecasts from both the United States and United Kingdom, a series of private and government affiliated think tanks, as well as the work of journalists, including Gwynne Dyer, a leading writer in this field.
+Everything you’re about to read is based on the work of publicly available government forecasts from both the United States and the United Kingdom, a series of private and government-affiliated think tanks, as well as the work of journalists, including Gwynne Dyer, a leading writer in this field.
 Links to most of the sources used are listed at the end.

 On top of that, this snapshot is also based on the following assumptions: